-I’ve been experimenting with chocolate truffles over Easter, with a little help from some ingredients from Yutaka.
+I’ve been experimenting with chocolate truffles with a little help from some ingredients which I was sent Yutaka.
 I was not convinced that wasabi and chocolate had a place together, but I soon discovered that in fact, pretty much anything goes with chocolate!
-Here’s the ingredients we were working with:

-First of all, the chocolate truffle base.
-This will make delicious truffles anyway, and then you can add any flavouring you like.
+First of all you will need to make the chocolate truffle base.
+This will make delicious truffles which you can eat as they are or , you can add any of the following flavourings that you like.

 Chocolate Truffle Base